 As a supervisor, you probably don't want to be the only person inspecting for safety in your work area.
 You can, of course, delegate that responsibility to your workers.
 But how do you get them to willingly inspect for safety every day?
-Simple, (that's right, it doesn't have to be difficult) you set the example yourself by inspecting regularly, you insist that they inspect, and you recognize (thank) your workers for inspecting and reporting hazards.
+Simple: You set the example yourself by inspecting regularly, requiring employees to inspect, and recognizing your workers for inspecting and reporting hazards.

 Another effective activity to ensure a safe and healthful workplace is the Job Hazard Analysis (JHA).
 This process is also called a Job Safety Analysis (JSA) In the JHA process, you and your employee together analyze each step of a particular task and come up with ways to make it safer.
 The JHA goes far beyond the walkaround inspection in its ability to eliminate or reduce most causes for accidents in the workplace.

 The Problem: Unfortunately, the walkaround inspection is usually just an assessment.
 It merely attempts to determine if a hazard is present or not.
 It's conducted by one or two persons who walk around looking high and low to uncover hazardous conditions (I call this the "rolling eyeball syndrome").
 If properly trained, they may effectively uncover hazards.
 If properly trained they may know how to effectively question employees during the inspection (they ask questions other than "any safety complaints?").
 I think the most serious weakness inherent in the safety inspection process is that very little time is devoted to analyzing any one particular work area.